Mark-Assessment/y-alade-memory-game-m2-2/README.md

 #### 2. Enjoy the game as a regular brain-training exercise

-- Randomized Card Placement: Each new game shuffles the card positions, ensuring a fresh challenge for memory skills every time.
+- Randomized Card Placement: Each new game shuffles the card positions, ensuring a fresh challenge every time.
 - Timed Gameplay: The 60-second countdown adds pressure, training quick thinking and decision-making alongside memory.

 ### Overall Performance

 #### Chrome DevTools Audit Report

-The Google Page-speed Services were used to assess the accessibiity of the project to ensure the site met expected accessible standards on desktop and mobile.
+The Google Page-speed Services was used to assess the accessibility of the project to ensure the site met expected accessible standards on desktop and mobile.

 ![Homepage code validation](assets/images/testing-images/code-validation-homepage.png)